coolgpu/coolgpu_blog/_posts/2021-03-19-learningrate_schedulers.md

 <br>Figure 9 Animation of the four optimizers’ update paths from the starting point to the minimum loss using different learning rates.
 </p>

-<p> For the two test cases that failed (using the learning rate of \(0.012\) that is too big and \(0.00015\) that is too small), we would like to see whether more epochs help or not.
+<p> For the two failed test cases (using the learning rate of \(0.012\) that is too big and \(0.00015\) that is too small), we would like to see whether more epochs help or not.
 Therefore, we increased the number of epochs from \(100\) to \(400\).
 The results (Figures 10 and 11 below) show that it did help.
 Animation in Figure 12 illustrates how the additional epochs help the training continue to converge. </p>

 <p align="center">
  <img src="{{ "/assets/images/Part5/Part5_Fig10_Sect2.2_SGD_Momentum_lr0.012_Epoch400.png" | relative_url }}" style="border:solid; color:gray" width="600">